Miezhiko/Amadeus/README.md

 ## Notes

- - Work in progress
+ - Check TODO.md for planned work
- - Check TODO.md
+ - You need libdeepspeech for voice analysis feature